February 10, 2022

 Training your team is always an important step in achieving your company’s goals.
 If you can save time, money, and effort with just a change in corporate training orientation, then you can reallocate those resources into increasing employee productivity.
 Online training is also the most accessible, sustainable corporate learning solutions and has one of the smallest carbon footprints.

-Whether you’re looking for online course platforms for your learners to enroll in or learning management systems (LMS) for you to manage your learners, nothing beats a free option.
+Whether you’re looking for online course platforms and free online training courses for your learners to enroll in or learning management systems (LMS) for you to manage your learners, nothing beats a free option.
 EdApp is a free course management system that can help you create and distribute online training and elearning development courses as well as manage and monitor your employees.
 This all-in-one tool includes features such as analytics, quizzes, gamification, micro learning, social learning, personalized learning, and more that can help you effectively cut costs and save time when it comes to training your employees.

 Another online training benefit is that online training is practical and relevant.
 It’s practical because there are existing courses prepared and frequently taught by industry experts, and it’s relevant because of the existence and convenience of remote working.
 With remote working becoming more common in the workplace, training would have to be done online so that everyone can be accommodated equally.

 EdApp’s learning management system features a course library that is both practical and relevant.
 Whether you need to diversity and inclusion courses for your HR team, digital marketing training for your marketing team, or food protection training courses for your restaurant crew, you are sure to find something relevant in this platform.
 These courses are completely editable as well, allowing you to tweak and adjust the content and instructional design so that the courses received by your team are more aligned with your company’s policies and methods.